gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Add a policy rule](/images/tutorial-extras/004-images/cloudflare-global-application-policy.png)

-Hit `Next` and scroll down to the bottom, then click `Add Application`.
+Hit `Next` and scroll down to the bottom of the next page (past `CORS`, `Cookies`, and `Additional Settings`), then click `Add Application`.

-#### - LDDS75 Application
+#### LDDS75 Application

 Now you'll create the LDDS75 Application.
+Hit the `Add Application`, then `Self Hosted` (just like last time), then give it a descriptive name like `ldds75`.

-Give  it a descriptive name like `ldds75`, leave the session duration at `24 hours` then enter the subdomain, domain, and path it'll use.
+Leave the session duration at `24 hours` then enter the subdomain, domain, and path it'll use.

-In this case, use `node-red.gristleking.dev/metsci-ldds75-data`.
+In this case, use `node-red`.`gristleking.dev`/`metsci-ldds75-data`.
 We'll use that path later when we set up our Node-RED flow.

 ![Configure Zero Trust Appication](/images/tutorial-extras/004-images/cloudflare-configure-application-details.png)